mognet#2 | re: re: social media

 If any of this resonates with you—good, I’m glad we can relate to each other.
 But don’t feel like you have to delete Mastodon because someone was irresponsibly using “we” pronouns instead of “I” in a piece about the ills of social media.

-But, for the record, I do believe that social media is a cheap way to feel validated, and I also believe that it’s a cheap way to find community, and I also believe that it’s a tar pit of sorts that enables both personal and political inaction by being a hugbox echo chamber full of people just telling each other the things they want to hear, and I also believe that its entire design is conducive to being highly addictive and thus harmful long-term, especially to “neurodivergent” people with addiction problems and/or hyperfocus tendencies and/or trouble moderating.
+But, for the record, I do believe that social media is a cheap way to feel validated, and I also believe that it’s a cheap way to find community, and I also believe that it’s a tar pit of sorts that enables both personal and political inaction by being a hugbox echo chamber full of people just telling each other the things they want to hear, and I also believe that its entire design is conducive to being highly addictive and thus harmful long-term, especially to “neurodivergent” people with addiction and/or hyperfocus tendencies and/or those who have trouble moderating themselves.

 But these are just my beliefs (and I’m realizing now that “belief” is a weird way to frame all of this, but whatever).
 You do you.
 I’m not going to tell you that you should leave Mastodon or any other social media network.
 I’m not comfortable telling you that.
 I’m not comfortable telling you what to do at all.
 But, if I were—hypothetically—comfortable telling people what to do, I would probably tell them something like this: